deciduously/music/post.md

 // TODO PENTATONIC MODES
 ```

-The [chromatic scale](https://en.wikipedia.org/wiki/Chromatic_scale) is just all the notes:
+The only dodecatonic scale is the [chromatic scale](https://en.wikipedia.org/wiki/Chromatic_scale) is just all the notes:

 ```txt
 [A, A#, B, C, C#, D, D#, E, F, F#, G, G#]